Fuhao-Wang/Fuhao-wang.github.io/_pages/about.md

 ![](../images/webpage.jpg)

-I am currently a phd student in School of Economics at Nankai University , under the supervision of Prof.Xiaoxin Liu.
-I got my Master degree in Economics from School of Economics & Management, Northwest University in 2021, under the supervision of Prof. Yanni Liu.
+I am currently a phd student in School of Economics at Nankai University.
+I got my Master degree in Economics from School of Economics & Management, Northwest University in 2021.

 # Education